Induced Lactation and Re-lactation

 - Pump frequently.
 Use an automatic, electric, double action hospital grade pump.
 Pump until two minutes after no more milk is coming out.

 Breast compressions while breastfeeding can help increase supply, by increasing the flow of milk.

 Dried Fenugreek seeds can be used to make tea.
-Boil a table spoon of seeds in 1 litre water.
+Boil a tablespoon of seeds in 1-liter water.
 Boil for 5 minutes, strain and drink two to three cups daily with lemon juice and honey for taste.

 Other lactogenic foods.